KubaP/vscode-pink-candy/README.md

 - Mutability, and functions which mutate, are emboldened.
 - Unsafe functions use a different bright colour and are underlined.
 - Attributes are distinctly coloured.
-- Lifetimes are distinctly coloured.
+- Lifetimes are coloured like traits.
 - The try `?` operator is coloured like a keyword.
 - Format specifiers (e.g. `{x:?}`) are distinctly coloured.